 "And what are probiotics, anyway?"

-Most health practitioners will advise taking acidophilus (or probiotics) after a round of antibiotics, because it's a supplementary form of one kind of the friendly bacteria that get killed off when we take antibiotics.
+Most health practitioners will advise taking acidophilus, or a probiotics blend of live bacteria) after a round of antibiotics, because it's a supplementary form of the friendly bacteria that get killed off when we take antibiotics.
 When those friendly bacteria, like acidophilus, get killed off is when candida can grow out of control.

-Taking probiotic pills or capsules (dairy & sugar free) can be helpful in restoring healthy gut flora, but there are some excellent foods which are rich in lacto-bacillus bacteria as well!
-As we help re-populate the friendly bacteria by eating probiotic foods, we begin to crowd out the candida yeast infection.
+Taking probiotic pills or capsules (dairy & sugar free) can be helpful in restoring healthy gut flora.
+And there are some excellent foods which are rich in lacto-bacillus bacteria as well.
+As we help re-populate the friendly bacteria by eating probiotic foods supplement, we begin to crowd out the candida yeast infection.

 Yogurt is common “prescription” for a candida yeast infection (usually for a vaginal yeast infection).
 We are told either to eat yogurt, or to use it topically.
 It’s the same probiotic principle at work.
 The “live cultures” found in a good quality yogurt are what help repopulate those friendly bacteria in the intestines.